Phaedra Parks Flips On Kenya Moore Friendship: Did She Forget Their Truce?

 Phaedra Parks wanted a divorce from her estranged husband, Apollo Nida after she learned that he would be sentenced to eight years in prison for fraud and identity theft.
 This happened as they were filming The Real Housewives of Atlanta.
 Their marriage was essentially over because he had betrayed her and she felt she didn’t know her husband anymore.
-Phaedra started seeing someone she called Chocolate and her co-stars felt that she was cheating on her husband because she wasn’t divorced.
+Phaedra started seeing someone she called Chocolate, and her co-stars felt that she was cheating on her husband because she wasn’t divorced.
 But her issues with her husband were much deeper.

 According to a new Bravo report, Phaedra Parks may have forgotten that she made a truce with Kenya Moore a few years back.
 Phaedra was told that Kenya was texting her husband while they were married and Moore was labeled as a home wrecker.
 Parks didn’t know if Kenya was sleeping with her husband because he was saying that he had gotten texts from her when they were in Los Angeles at the same time.

 Nida was hinting that Kenya was trying to hook up with him behind Phaedra Parks’ back and she believed him because they were married.
 However, the story changed when he admitted that he had lied about it.
-She made peace with Moore and the two started a friendship.
+She made peace with Moore, and the two started a friendship.
 So it was a nice gesture when Moore decided to throw Phaedra and Cynthia Bailey a joint divorce party to celebrate that they were starting a new chapter.

 Tune in tonight for a new episode of #RHOA at 8/7c. #bravo #frickandfrack ???? dress: @shunmelson